ydalosa/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

 This video has **11M views**, and it's no coincidence.

-It shows Newton as a real genius, in the sense that he invented a revolutionary method of calculation starting from the trivial "binomial expansion", related to Pascal's triangle and known for centuries.
+It shows **Isaac Newton** as a real genius, in the sense that he invented a revolutionary method of calculation starting from the trivial "binomial expansion", related to Pascal's triangle and known for centuries.

 The binomial expansion is below.